EziKielCroat/EDITSharing/README.md

-# EDITSharing
+# YourShare

-EDITSharing is a file-sharing application developed by Luke Bajte and Duje Žižić as a project for the Napredni Tečaj EDIT codeschool.
+YourShare is a file-sharing application developed by Luka Bajto and Duje Žižić as a project for the Napredni Tečaj EDIT codeschool.
 This application leverages Cloud Storage for Firebase, PeerJS, and vanilla JavaScript to provide a peer-to-peer file-sharing experience.

 ## Features